-The premise of Letter Jam is simple: only by skillfully deciphering clue words can the players - all working together - guess their hidden letters in order to create a meaningful word from their secret "letter jam" at the end of the game.
+The premise of Letter Jam is simple: Only by cleverly decoding clue words can the players - all work together - guess their hidden letters in order to form a meaningful word from their secret "letter jam" at the end of the game.

 Letter Jam: jam instead of soup

 At the beginning of the game of Letter Jam, each player receives their own stack of letter cards from which they secretly form a word made up of five letters.
 So that word guessing is not too easy for the other players, the word is then mixed up again to make a letter jam.
 Now the words are distributed to the other players and the cooperative decoding of the secret words can begin.

 For this purpose, the players give each other letter hints during the game that belong to a word that contains the letters of their own secret word.
 What is remarkable at this point is that Letter Jam can also be played using the app.
 This helps to set up the game and to generate secret words.
 However, it does not have to be used.
 The app serves as a digital support, but the letter game works in a purely analogue manner.

 Guess words: this is what players have to do

 Round by round, the players now place a letter of their face-down word in front of them.
 This remains invisible to you, you only see the letters of your fellow players.
 Word guessing can now begin.
 The players discuss possible words that contain the revealed letters without naming them.
 Otherwise the unknown letters would be revealed and the game would be over.